Dell-Networking/ansible-role-dellos-xstp/README.md

 Requirements
 ------------

 This role requires an SSH connection for connectivity to your Dell EMC Networking device.
 You can use any of the built-in dellos connection variables, or the ``provider`` dictionary.

 Role Variables
 --------------

-``dellos_xstp``(dictionary) contains the hostname (dictionary).
-The hostname is the value of the variable ``hostname`` that corresponds to the name of the OS device.
 This role is abstracted using the variable ``ansible_net_os_name`` that can take the following values: dellos9, dellos6 and dellos10.

 Any role variable with a corresponding state variable set to absent negates the configuration of that variable.
 For variables with no state variable, setting an empty value to the variable negates the corresponding configuration.
 The variables and its values are case-sensitive.

-``hostname`` contains the following keys:
+``dellos_xstp`` contains the following keys:

 |       Key | Type                      | Notes                                                                                                                                                                                     |
 |------------|---------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|